jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 53: June 29, 2017

+**Today's Progress**: Learned about creating, using, and releasing objects.
+Also learned about constructors.

 ### Day 52: June 28, 2017

 **Today's Progress**: Reviewed classes and objects in C#.